What is the 2014 Ohio Clean Energy Challenge?

-Established by the Department of Energy’s (DOE) Office of Energy Efficiency and Renewable Energy (EERE), the 2013 Ohio Clean Energy Challenge is part of the National Clean Energy Business Plan Competition designed to create a network of student-focused clean energy business competitions.
+Established by the Department of Energy’s (DOE) Office of Energy Efficiency and Renewable Energy (EERE), the Ohio Clean Energy Challenge is part of the National Clean Energy Business Plan Competition designed to create a network of student-focused clean energy business competitions.
 The Ohio Challenge supports DOE’s strategy to establish broader innovation and commercialization efforts, and to build a nation-wide energy entrepreneurship ecosystem.
-DOE selected the Clean Energy Trust in Chicago, Ill., to administer the Midwest regional competition.
-The winner of the Ohio Competition will receive the $10,000 state prize and go on to compete for the $100,000 grand prize at the Midwest regional competition on April 4, 2013, in Chicago, Ill., and a place in the National competition in Washington, D.C.
+DOE selected the Clean Energy Trust in Chicago, to administer the Midwest regional competition, composed of eight states, including Ohio.
+The winner of the Ohio Competition will receive the $10,000 state prize and go on to compete for the $100,000 grand prize at the Midwest regional competition in Chicago, and a place in the National competition in Washington, D.C.

 Six Phases of the Ohio Challenge

 Phase 1: Team Development